reHackable/awesome-reMarkable/README.md

 - [reMarkable-tweak](https://github.com/morngrar/remarkable-tweak) - Tweak tool for the reMarkable paper tablet.
 Lets you organize your templates with no fuss.
 - [reMarkable-touchgestures](https://github.com/ddvk/remarkable-touchgestures) - Touch gestures (swipe/touch) for easy page navigation.
 - [remt](https://gitlab.com/wrobell/remt) - reMarkable tablet command-line tools.
-- [rMExplorer](https://github.com/bruot/pyrmexplorer/wiki) - GUI to browse and download files on reMarkable tablets using the USB interface.
+- [rMExplorer](https://github.com/bruot/pyrmexplorer/wiki) - GUI to browse, download/upload files and backup the tablet without using the cloud.
 - [rM-dl-annotated](https://github.com/jmptable/rm-dl-annotated) - Export annotated PDFs from reMarkable tablets.
 - [rmTabletDriver](https://github.com/LinusCDE/rmTabletDriver) - Application that allows you to simulate/clone rM input on your computer
 - [rmWacomToMouse](https://github.com/LinusCDE/rmWacomToMouse) - Use the wacom pen as a mouse to draw on your pc.